 ISTR runs an annual essay competition for New Scholars.
 There is no set theme for this competition; rather, candidates are encouraged to submit work drawing on their current research in the area of drama, theatre and performance.

 New research or essays developed from papers presented at the preceding conference are welcome.
 The New Scholars’ Prize is awarded to the best essay, judged on originality, coherence and rigour.

 Essays: Essays must be between 4 000 – 6 000 words (excluding bibliography) and should not be published or submitted for publication in advance of the award announcement.
 Candidates should submit entries in English electronically as an e-mail attachment.
 They will be judged anonymously; hence, the author’s name must not appear anywhere in the essay itself.
 All submissions must be accompanied by a cover sheet giving the name of the author, the essay title, an abstract of max 300 words, and a biographical note of max 250 words.
 The essays must be presented with attention to correct spelling, stylistics and referenced according to a standard norm (i.e. MLA or Chicago style).

-Submission: Candidates should submit entries in English in MS Word format to the Convenor of the Prize Committee, Dr Miriam Haughton: firstname.lastname@example.org by 29 May 2020.
+Submission: Candidates should submit entries in English in MS Word format to the Convenors of the Prize Committee: Dr Michael Finneran (email@example.com) & Dr Ciara L. Murphy (firstname.lastname@example.org) by 3 May 2022.
 The winner(s) will be announced at the conference in 2021.

 Award: The NSP award includes a cheque of €150, conference fee waiver, award certificate, and publication mentorship by a scholar is a related field.